Updated June 2020

-Beginning in July 2020, Systems Engineering will adopt a new help desk process to enhance customer service and respond to recent client feedback.
+Beginning July 6, 2020, Systems Engineering will adopt a new help desk process to enhance customer service and respond to recent client feedback.
 We have been collecting customer responses since early January through a closed ticket customer satisfaction survey.
 This survey gives our customers the opportunity to provide positive, negative, or neutral feedback regarding our service, and any suggestions they may want to put forward.
 We implemented our feedback tool in January and are happy to report a 97.95% Customer Satisfaction Rate (CSR) so far, ... but we want to do better.
 Despite this positive rating, some clients have expressed a desire to connect more regularly with the same representative and have a specific go-to person for their company.
 We couldn't agree more!

 Currently, when a help desk ticket is received, it is routed to one of our 13 available help desk representatives.
 Going forward, we took the feedback from customers and will be enhancing our process to ensure clients continue to receive the most personalized service possible.